RELEX acquires Ida to boost fresh and ultra-fresh optimization | Learn more

 Intuitive tools and configurability

-Plus, Tori’s future-proof system allows for easy configuration, meaning the team can configure and alter business rules independently – avoiding the cost and time associated with rewriting code.
+Tori selects the RELEX unified platform, an adaptable solution with a user-friendly interface and intuitive dashboards, to improve efficiency and increase user adoption.
+RELEX allows for easy configuration, meaning the team can configure and alter business rules independently, avoiding the cost and time associated with rewriting code.

 Tori may be a hypothetical person, but the results gained from smart inventory optimization are not.

-Take, for instance, Europris, Norway’s largest discount variety retailer, who partnered with RELEX to develop an inventory optimization strategy focused on enhanced visibility.
+Take Norway’s largest discount variety retailer, Europris, which partnered with RELEX to develop an inventory optimization strategy focused on enhanced visibility.

-By improving supply chain and inventory visibility, Pair’s teams achieved significantly more accurate replenishment, forecasting, and campaign management.
+By improving supply chain and inventory visibility with RELEX, Pair’s teams achieved significantly more accurate replenishment, demand forecasting, and campaign management.
 Inventory levels fell sharply, availability rose dramatically, and Europris’s ability to plan its logistics and staffing requirements improved markedly.

 If you’re looking to optimize your inventory, start by identifying your main challenges.
 Is your network clogged with bottlenecks?
 Are you plagued with overstock, or are you struggling to keep high-demand items on shelves?
 Are departments able to communicate easily with each other?
 Does your team have the technology they need to make optimal inventory decisions?
 Identify the most critical goals and highlight your roadmap milestones.